Jollywatt/GeometricAlgebra.jl/README.md

 ```

-This makes it easy to achieve near-optimal performance for basic multivector operations by first performing the calculation symbolically, then converting the resulting expression into unrolled code.
+This makes it easy to optimize multivector operations by first performing the calculation symbolically, then converting the resulting expression into unrolled code.
+By default, symbolic code generation is used for most products in up to eight dimensions (above which general algebraic expressions become unwieldy).

 ## Similar Packages

+This package derives inspiration from many others:

 - [ATell-SoundTheory/CliffordAlgebras.jl](https://github.com/ATell-SoundTheory/CliffordAlgebras.jl)
 - [chakravala/Grassmann.jl](https://github.com/chakravala/Grassmann.jl)